Weston, Bath: History

 The earliest evidence of occupation comes from two Celtic caddy spoons found in the village in 1825.
 There are believed to have been used as ceremonial anointing regalia.

 During the 10th century, Weston had been divided into two estates.
 One, on the slopes of Lansdown was given by Edmund I to Aethelare in 946.
 Weston was the birthplace of Saint Alphege who was born around 954.
 Two manors with 41 households are recorded in the Domesday Book of 1086: one held by Bath Abbey and the other by Arnulf de Hesding.

 During the 12th and 13th centuries Weston had close ties with the monks of the abbey, and in the late 13th century the first vicar of Weston was appointed by the church.
 Weston was part of the hundred of Bath Forum, with a manorial court or halmote being held in the parish.
 The land continued to be owned by the church and leased to tenants until the dissolution of the monasteries in 1539, after which the estates in Weston reverted to the king.
 In 1628 the land was sold to the Corporation of London although the king continued to receive rent until 1671, when it was sold to Sir Walter Long, Member of Parliament for Bath from 1679 (the Habeas Corpus Parliament) to 1681.
 Following the Battle of Lansdowne in 1643, some of the defeated Roundheads took refuge in Weston.

 The village expanded during the 19th century with many areas being drained, the church rebuilt and new schools established.
 The Georgian expansion of Bath saw many houses built in Weston, and in 1834 Partis College was built nearby in Newbridge.
 Developments continued into the Victorian era with Weston Park and Combe Park being developed.

 Weston was an ancient parish extending from the River Avon to the Gloucestershire boundary north of Lansdown.
 It became a civil parish in 1866.
-The southern parts of the parish were absorbed into Bath in 1911 and 1951, and the remaining, more rural, parts were absorbed into the civil parishes of Charlcombe and Kelston in 1953.
+The southern parts of the parish were absorbed into Bath in 1911 and 1951, and the remaining, more rural, parts were absorbed into the civil parishes of Charlcombe and Kelston on 1 April 1953.
+In 1951 the parish had a population of 175.

 Parts of Weston are at risk of flooding due to old watercourses, sinks and springs in the area.
 West Brook now runs underground below the High Street, but floods periodically.
 In 2013 the Weston Catchment alleviation scheme was announced to further protect the area.